razvanticle/psychology-test/README.md

 ## Application Domain <a name="introduction"></a>

 ### Test Score Calculation
+The score of the test is calculated using the Weighted Sum Method: https://www.geeksforgeeks.org/weighted-sum-method-multi-criteria-decision-making/.

+Every possible answer for all questions has a score configured which is an `int`, for example if we want to test if the person is an introvert or an extrovert, then a low score meas that the person is an introvert, and a high score means the person is an extrovert.
+The user can select only one anwer for every question, and the score of the selected answer will be used in the calculation.

+The score of the test is a sum of the individual score of each question.
+Each question has a weight, this represents how much the score of that specific question weights in the final test score.
+This means that some questions can be more important than the others, and the system administrator can choose which one is which.

+Before the test score is computed all the results must be normalized.
+This will ensure us that if a question has 5 possible answers and one has only 3, this will not influence the result of the test.
+The normalization is done by dividing the score of each question by the maximum score possible for that question.

+Then the weighted score of the question is computed by multiplying the question score by the weight of the question.
+Then the final test score is computed by adding the weighted scores for all questions.

+The tests has configured a list of possible results.
+Every possible result has a `MinScore` and a `MaxScore`.
+The test score is compare with these values to select the test result that corresponds to the caomputed score.

 ### TestTemplate
 At the core of the application domain is the `TestTemplate` entity.
 As the name suggests, this represents a template